rtoumazet/saturnin/wiki/saturnin style guide.md

             return tmp;     // copies tmp to the return value, which is then copied into the receiving variable }
         ```

-    * Sometimes it is helpful to “widen” the interface for a class with functions that take different data types to prevent automatic conversions (such as adding an overload on char * to a function which takes an
+    * Sometimes it is helpful to “widen” the interface for a class with functions that take different data types to prevent automatic conversions (such as adding an overload on char * to a function which takes a std::string parameter)
-std::string parameter)

 * **Function Inlining**
     * As a rule of thumb, functions consisting of only one or two lines are generally good candidates for inlining.